cicorias/Castle-Winbuntu/README.md

 Frankly, I am still finding the adjustment to using something other than iTerm2 chief among my challenges in establishing a reasonable dev workflow on Windows.
 For example, I was a bit frustrated to learn that there is no real WSL equivalent to using `"*y` within Vim on a Mac to copy to the system clipboard, then pasting *without restriction, system-wide* with `command + v`.

 After literally hours of experimenting, and with each suggested workaround ~featuring the same/similarly cumbersome layer of abstraction, (aka "Do I *really* need to setup an X server for this??")~ Note: *This isn't abstraction.
-It's really just dealing with the natural boundary between what are really two distinct operating systems.
+It's really just dealing with the natural boundary between what are really two distinct operating systems.*

 In trying to get any form of "seamless" copy/paste behavior to happen between the two (or perhaps even three, if we're talking about ssh'ing to a remote host...), you're essentially going to have to build a "bridge" between the clipboard on one OS to the other, and translate the corresponding registers between these distinct buffers.
-Obviously, on a Mac your only really dealing with a single OS/clipboard buffer so this is more straightforward/transparent - and more or less taken for granted when using a terminal application like Terminal/iTerm2 on a Mac.
+Obviously, on a Mac your only really dealing with a single OS/clipboard buffer - so this is a much more straightforward/transparent operation - and more or less taken for granted when using a terminal application like Terminal/iTerm2 on a Mac.

-Soooo the short answer is: *"Yes, you'll need to install an X-server of some sort (Xming/VcXsrv) if you want to share a clipboard b/w Linux and Windows - even when they reside within the same host."*.
+Soooo the short answer is: *"Yes, you'll need to install an X-server of some sort (xming/VcXsrv) if you want to share a clipboard b/w Linux and Windows - even when one (WSL) would appear to reside within the same host OS."*.

-Having now tried every available avenue with my build version, I finally threw in the towel, opting for the rather clunky `L shift + mouse select`, or for larger copy selections, a `cat <filename>`, then selecting the text with the mouse/touchpad, and `ctrl + c`, `ctrl + v` respectively to copy/paste ~, which has made me pretty tired of having to constantly type `:set nonu` in vim~.
+Having now tried every available avenue with my build version, I finally threw in the towel (although I've since started using xfce4 Terminal with VcXsrv, additionally requiring the installation of **a bunch** of other stuff to satisfy various dependencies, i.e. the (huge) ubuntu-gnome-desktop package to fill the various "gaps" in my build version, etc. - so if you do decide to go this route make sure you have enough disk space...).

-**Update:** My ConEmu, vim-related copy/paste angst has been substantially diminished upon discovery of this simple checkbox in  **Settings --> Keys & Macro --> Mark/Copy:**
+ My ConEmu, vim-related copy/paste angst has however been substantially diminished upon discovery of this simple checkbox in  **Settings --> Keys & Macro --> Mark/Copy:**
 <img src="https://raw.githubusercontent.com/rodtreweek/i/master/castle-winbuntu/conemu-vim-text-select.gif" height="450">

+- then just selecting the text with the mouse/touchpad, or for larger copy selections, first doing a `cat <filename>`, then selecting the text, and `ctrl-c`, `ctrl-v` respectively to copy/paste.

-While I don't *love* the considerable amount of trailing whitespace that this captures, or ~(despite what seems to be advertised in the ConEmu config options),~ the inability to reasonably deal with line-wrapping (**note:** again, this is really less an issue with ConEmu, and more to do with crossing the inherent boundary b/w OS's as mentioned above...) , this still makes me **a lot** happier now that I don't have to turn off line numbering, or constantly remove leading white space when pasting - for example, into this readme here on Github. :)
+While I don't *love* the *considerable* amount of trailing whitespace that this captures, or the inability to reasonably deal with line-wrapping (**note:** again, this is really less an issue with ConEmu, and more to do with crossing the inherent boundary b/w OS's as mentioned above...) , this still makes me **a lot** happier now that I don't have to turn off line numbering, or constantly remove leading white space when pasting - for example, into this readme here on Github. :)

 **Update:** I've been able to work around the trailing/leading whitespace issue as well as identify/reduce spaces before a tab by adding a few entries to my .vimrc.settings file:
 ```